Ocean observations: Accuracy of measurements

 The quality of in situ measurements is non-uniform across space, time and platforms.
 Different platforms employ a large variety of sensors, which operate in a wide range of often hostile environments and use different measurement protocols.
-Occasionally, buoys are left unattended for extended periods of time, while ships may involve a certain amount of the human-related impacts in data collection and transmission.
+Occasionally, buoys are left unattended for extended periods of time, while ships may involve a certain amount of human-related impacts in data collection and transmission.
 Therefore, quality control is necessary before in situ data can be further used in scientific research or other applications.
-This is an example of quality control and monitoring of sea surface temperatures measured by ships and buoys, the iQuam system developed at NOAA/NESDIS/STAR, where statistics show the quality of in situ measurements of sea surface temperatures.
+One example of quality control and monitoring of sea surface temperatures measured by ships and buoys is the iQuam system developed at NOAA/NESDIS/STAR, where statistics show the quality of in situ measurements of sea surface temperatures.

 One of the problems facing real-time ocean observatories is the ability to provide a fast and accurate assessment of the data quality.
 Ocean Networks Canada is in the process of implementing real-time quality control on incoming data.
 For scalar data, the aim is to meet the guidelines of the Quality Assurance of Real Time Oceanographic Data (QARTOD) group.
 QARTOD is a US organization tasked with identifying issues involved with incoming real-time data from the U.S Integrated Ocean Observing System (IOOS).
 A large portion of their agenda is to create guidelines for how the quality of real-time data is to be determined and reported to the scientific community.
 Real-time data quality testing at Ocean Networks Canada includes tests designed to catch instrument failures and major spikes or data dropouts before the data is made available to the user.
 Real-time quality tests include meeting instrument manufacturer's standards and overall observatory/site ranges determined from previous data.
 Due to the positioning of some instrument platforms in highly productive areas, we have also designed dual-sensor tests e.g. for some conductivity sensors.
 The quality control testing is split into 3 separate categories.
 The first category is in real-time and tests the data before the data are parsed into the database.
 The second category is delayed-mode testing where archived data are subject to testing after a certain period of time.
 The third category is manual quality control by an Ocean Networks Canada data expert.